CINPIS/FrontEnd-IGTIBootcamp/Angular/jogodavelha/README.md

 This project is about Tic Tac Toe game that was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

-This is a simple exercise to review Angular concepts.
+This is a simple exercise to get started with Angular concepts.